MarcelWinterot/nano-keras/roadmap.md

 ### Add more of everything

-### Add different parameters initalization strategy
+### Add different parameters initalization strategy, like Xavier/Glorot, He initialization

 ### Add distribution strategies for training a model on multiple CPUs/GPUs